Kazuo Okada: Legal issues

 In 2017, Okada was accused of "misappropriating millions of dollars" from his holding company Okada Holdings.
 Universal Entertainment Corporation subsequently removed him from his chairman position by convincing his family members to vote him out of his Okada Holdings leadership role.

-Charges of misappropriating funds filed against Okada with Hong Kong Independent Commission Against Corruption and Paranaque City Regional Court in Manila by Universal Entertainment Corporation have since been dismissed.
-In a statement released in September, 2018, Okada said "[t]hese trumped-up charges were merely meant to harass me and justify my illegal ouster.
+Charges of misappropriating funds filed against Okada with Hong Kong Independent Commission Against Corruption and Parañaque City Regional Court by Universal Entertainment Corporation have since been dismissed.
+In a statement released in September 2018, Okada said "[t]hese trumped-up charges were merely meant to harass me and justify my illegal ouster.
 Far from being valid cases, their baseless accusations only serve to demonstrate the grand conspiracy perpetrated by my detractors who betrayed my trust", and vows to continue fighting for reinstatement as director, chairman and chief executive officer of the company.

-In 2019, Parañaque court issues warrant of arrest against Japanese tycoon Kazuo Okada in connection with three cases filed against him over his receipt of $3.1 million alleged unauthorized compensation as CEO of Tiger Resort Leisure & Entertainment, operator of Okada Manila.
+In 2019, Parañaque court issued warrant of arrest against Japanese tycoon Kazuo Okada in connection with three cases filed against him over his receipt of $3.1 million alleged unauthorized compensation as CEO of Tiger Resort Leisure & Entertainment, operator of Okada Manila.

 In 2021, the law firm representing him, Dentons, asked to withdraw from representing Okada as a result of "an irretrievable breakdown" in their relationship.

-On December 9, 2021, The Court of Appeals overturned the 2019 Parañaque court decision and issuance of arrest warrant stating that said Parañaque court "acted with grave abuse of discretion in issuing the warrants of arrest against petitioner (Okada) and [Associate] Usui despite the clear absence of probable cause against them", and quashed both the criminal charge and the arrest warrant.
+On 9 December 2021, the Philippine Court of Appeals overturned the 2019 Parañaque court decision and issuance of arrest warrant stating that said Parañaque court "acted with grave abuse of discretion in issuing the warrants of arrest against petitioner (Okada) and [Associate] Usui despite the clear absence of probable cause against them", and quashed both the criminal charge and the arrest warrant.